kvarak/dnd/docs/_Classes/warlock.md

 | 14 | You move in a way that is oddly catlike.

 ### Dream Stalker
-Starting at 1st level, your patron’s magic allows you to be everywhere and nowhere at once.
+Your patron’s magic allows you to be everywhere and nowhere at once.
 As an ***action***, you can fade partway into the shadows, gaining advantage on Stealth checks for 1 hour.

-When you roll initiative while in this state and in shadow, you can choose to teleport up to 60 feet to a location within 10 feet of a creature you can see.
+When you roll initiative while in this state and in shadow, you can choose to teleport up to 60 ft to a location within 10 feet of a creature you can see.
 If you deal damage to the creature with an attack during the first round of combat, you can use your ***bonus action*** to steal their breath and spirit.
 The target takes psychic damage equal to your warlock level and cannot speak or make sound until the start of your next turn.

 ### Stolen Luck
-At 6th level, you can curse an enemy within 60 feet with terrible misfortune as a ***bonus action***.
+You can curse an enemy within 60 ft with terrible misfortune as a ***bonus action***.
 Whenever the target makes an attack roll or ability check, you can use your ***reaction*** to roll a d6 after seeing the result.
 If the result is a 6, the result of their d20 roll is replaced with a 1.
 This curse lasts for one minute, and ends early if either you or the target are reduced to 0 hit points.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Umbral Leap
-Starting at 10th level, whenever you are subject to an effect that requires you to make a Dexterity saving throw, you can use your ***reaction*** to instantly dissolve into a dark mist to avoid the initial effect.
-You reappear in an unoccupied space of your choosing within 30 feet of your initial location.
+Whenever you are subject to an effect that requires you to make a Dexterity saving throw, you can use your ***reaction*** to instantly dissolve into a dark mist to avoid the initial effect.
+You reappear in an unoccupied space of your choosing within 30 ft of your initial location.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Dark Apparition
-At 14th level, the Shadowcat’s hunger for nightmares grants you the power to create them.
+The Shadowcat’s hunger for nightmares grants you the power to create them.
 You can no longer be surprised.
 Whenever you use your Dream Stalker feature’s ***bonus action***, all hostile creatures within 10 feet of you must make a Wisdom saving throw against your warlock spell save DC.
 If they fail, they are frightened of you until the end of your next turn.

 ### Patron Invocations
 The following invocations are granted by the Shadowcat to its warlocks.